jaia137/brunos_curry_dreams/dev/2019-04-18-shahi_paneeer.md

 ### chef bruno's pro tips:

-- this is a classic, mild version of the mutter paneer. use dried fenugrek leaves to boost umami
+- cook the tomato base longer for favourable taste (sugo style) and texture
 - use soft tofu for a vegan variant

 ### source

 unknown, tbd

-### prepration time: 60+'
+### prepration time: 30+'